 | Wally Joe Crews...|

-Born on June 27, 1938 in Little Birch, WV, the son of the late Arthur Lee and Louise Freeman Crews.
+Born on June 27, 1938 in Little Birch, WV, passed away on February 1, 2021.
+He was the son of the late Arthur Lee and Louise Freeman Crews.
 He was a 1956 graduate of Sutton High School in Sutton, WV.

 He was a veteran of the United States Navy where he was active with the Navy Seabees and was honorably discharged in 1960.
 He worked with Signature Flight Support where he retired as Operations Manager.